aabuhijleh/electron-typescript-quick-start/README.md

 > This template is based on the official [electron-quick-start](https://github.com/electron/electron-quick-start) repository (but with typescript + electron-builder)

+> Note: checkout `prettier` branch for a project with prettier/tslint integration + git hooks for enforcing consistent styling

 ## How to use?

 ```sh